 Before joining SI in 1979, Zimmerman worked for the New York Journal-American and the New York World-Telegram & Sun, and he spent 13 years at the New York Post, where he covered pro football and three Olympic Games.
 He was one of the few journalists to get close to the Israeli compound during the 1972 hostage-taking in Munich; he bucked two lines of security guards and took a rifle butt to the head.

-When he was struck down, Zimmerman was still writing multiple columns a week for the magazine and its website, SI.com.
+Zimmerman was still writing multiple columns a week for the magazine and its website, SI.com, until he suffered his strokes.

 He lives in West Caldwell, N.J., and is cared for by his loving wife, Linda.